scraggo/subnotes/app/tests/log.md

 ## 11-17-17

+maybe I should put prependTagSymbol into the UI only.
+I think it's duplicated in both model and UI now.

 SO CONFUSED - why aren't the lines spaced correctly? after sorting, it's even weirder.
 ```
 Items Tagged @tag